 Data on the numbers of science and engineering professionals (Table 23-1) come from the Labour Force Sample Survey (LFSS).
-The table presents average annual data for given years.
+In order to ensure higher reliability and to eliminate considerable year-on-year fluctuations of values for this group of employees, data in the table are provided as three-year moving averages (i.e., for example, the value for 2018 is calculated as an average from the values for 2017, 2018, and 2019.
 More detailed information on the LFSS can be found in the Chapter 10 Labour Market, Part B.